 In India, Castor oil is prescribed for nervous disorders and it is well known for its strong laxative and purgative action, particularly in the treatment of food poisoning as well as in excavating the bowel before X-ray examination.

-Castorbean can also be grown with irrigation in areas with low rainfall and a long dry season.
-It is cultivated with irrigation in the Indian states of Gujarat and Rajasthan, in areas receiving only 300 mm annual rainfall and with a long dry season lasting up to 9 months.
+Castorbean is also grown with irrigation in low rainfall areas with a long dry season.
+In fact, it is cultivated with irrigation in the Indian states of Gujarat and Rajasthan, in areas receiving only 300 mm annual rainfall and with a long dry season lasting up to 9 months.

 New plants are usually started from seed, which germinate readily.
 Performance is best on friable, free-draining loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5 to 8 and on sites with full to partial sun exposure.